Old Coach House South

 |No smoking||Bathrooms: 1|

-For a short spell (75 years or so ago) was the coach house for Johnston Lodge (a National Trust mansion just up the brae) and in the '70s it was divided and tastefully converted into two delightful cottages, one of which is the 'Old Coach House South'.
+For a short spell in the 1800s it served as the coach house for Johnston Lodge (a National Trust mansion just up the brae).
+In the 1970s the building was divided and tastefully converted into two delightful cottages, one of which is 'Old Coach House South'.

-The external appearance has been faithfully preserved, including stone roof finials and 2 'bullseye' window and the interior has been very imaginatively realised.
+The external appearance has been faithfully preserved, including the original stone roof finials and 2 'bullseye' windows.
+The interior has been very imaginatively realised.

 The sitting room and kitchen are open plan but are separated by the stairs.
 The sitting room has beamed ceilings and some very interesting niches.
-With the feature fire set into the wall, there is even room for a cushioned fireside ‘ledge’ alongside.
+With the electric feature fire mounted onto the wall, there is even room for a cushioned fireside ledge alongside.
 From the sitting room there is a glazed door to the rear terrace.
-The kitchen has everything necessary, with dining facilities which can be extended as required to ensure the best use of space.
+The kitchen is fully equipped, with a dining area that seats 4 people.

 Upstairs, the age of the property again ensures that the bedrooms will be full of character.
-There is a double bedroom and a little bunk room where care has been taken to ensure it receives maximum light, with one Velux window and another high on the wall - children will love it.
+There is a double bedroom and a little bunk room where care has been taken to ensure it receives maximum light, with one Velux window and another high on the wall - children are sure to love it.

 The bathroom is quite memorable too, with an unusual tapering shape.
 All in all, this is a house which is refreshingly different.

-Outside, there is a shady walled and cobbled yard at the front and a sunny, open terrace and walled lawn at the back, that are both extremely safe for young children.
-Whilst being secluded, the house is within a short walk of all amenities.
+Outside, there is a walled and cobbled yard to the front and a sunny, open terrace and walled lawn at the back, both of which are extremely safe for young children.
+Whilst being secluded, the house is within 50 metres of the harbour with all its shops, pubs and amenities.

 Anstruther is a former fishing port of much character located 10 miles south of St Andrews.
 It was the birthplace of Dr Thomas Chalmers, the first Moderator of the Free Church of Scotland (the 'Wee Frees').